jonnybazookatone/csnoncs/hash_maps.md

 ## Hash maps

+*Note: this is not meant to replace the extensive information found and copied from https://en.wikipedia.org/wiki/Hash_table*.

 A hash map is a structure that implements *associative arrays*, ie., an array for which a given key points to a given index.
 For example, in Python:
 ```python
 x = {